 A good night's sleep is vital for staying healthy.
-While a comfy bed and good "sleep hygiene" are both very important factors, a decent pair of headphones can help too.
-As well as lulling you with soothing tunes or a podcast to clear your head, they can also help block out the noise outside your window.
+While a comfy bed and good "sleep hygiene" are both important factors, a decent pair of headphones can help too.
+As well as lulling you with soothing tunes or a podcast to clear your head, the best headphones for sleeping can also help block out the noise outside your window.

 Then there's the style.
-Wireless are best, as there's no cable to get tangled up in.
-With on-ear pairs, you'll probably have to sleep on your back - it's likely to be too uncomfortable on your side (the smaller earcups tend to put too much pressure on the side of your head).
+Wireless headphones are best, as there's no cable to get tangled up in.
+If you opt for on-ear headphones, you'll probably have to sleep on your back as it's likely to be too uncomfortable on your side (the smaller earcups tend to put too much pressure on the side of your head).

 You should consider the placement of the headphone controls, too.
 Some wireless models have controls built into the side of the earbud, which you don't want pressing down into the pillow, as it could activate them with the slightest movement.
 In-ears might work better with just one earbud in your non-pillow-resting ear, if you can live without listening in stereo.

 Last but by no means least, you need to consider sound quality.
-Thankfully, all the models listed here are excellent performers in their own right, you just need to pick the design you prefer.
+Thankfully, all the models listed here are excellent performers in their own right – all you need do is pick the design that best for you.

 The Sony WF-1000XM4 were named 'Best wireless earbuds £100-£200' at the What Hi-Fi Awards 2022.
-We've made no secret of our love for the XM3s in the months since they launched.
-And the good news is they're as good for sleeping in as they are an everyday pair of headphones.
+We've made no secret of our love for the noise-cancelling buds and the good news is they're as good for sleeping in as they are an everyday pair of headphones.

 You can also control them just by speaking using Siri or Google Assistant, which is a lot simpler when you're bleary-eyed at 3am.